eosfishrocks/hodlong/README.md

 ## License

 MIT.
 This project and README are inspired by the IPFS project, but they do not share any code.

+## Contributers

+HODLONG is a EOSFish, EosHuobipool, Eosflytomars, and EosCannonch project.